Fractal x-ray edge problem at the critical point of the Aubry-Andr\'e model: Results

 To see how these results modify the conventional orthogonality catastrophe we consider the system size ($L$) dependence of the average and typical overlap, defined as $S_{\mathrm{avg}} = \langle | S| \rangle$ and $S_{\mathrm{typ}}=\exp{\langle \log |S| \rangle}$ respectively, where $\langle \dots \rangle$ denotes an average over the random phases in the Aubry-Andre model.
-As displayed in Fig.~\ref{fig:L0}, for non-zero $\lambda \leq 2t$, we find that at the critical point ($\lambda=2t$) the average wavefunction overlap decays but develops an oscillatory behavior as well.
-As we increase $L$ we go from regimes in $\langle \delta E \rangle$ (see Fig.~\ref{fig:filling}) that are highly oscillatory due to the fractal spectrum to a regime that looks like it is in a band and hence metallic.
-Thus, to correctly extract the power law decay of $S_{\mathrm{avg}}$ we restrict the system sizes that we fit over a range in $L$ that has a metallic response in $\langle \delta E \rangle$, which provides us with the vertical dashed lines in Fig.~\ref{fig:L0}.
-In addition, we also find that the typical overlap, which probes the weight of the tail towards vanishing overlap, vanishes with a distinct power law then the average, namely
+As displayed in Fig.~\ref{fig:L0}, in the metallic phase ($\lambda < 2$) we find a clear power law decay in the average and typical overlap.
+Whereas at the critical point ($\lambda=2$) we find that the average wavefunction overlap decays but develops an oscillatory behavior as well.
+As we increase $L$, we go from regimes in $\langle \delta E \rangle$ (see Fig.~\ref{fig:filling}) that are highly oscillatory (due to the fractal spectrum) to a regime that looks like it is in a band and hence metallic.
+Thus, to correctly extract the power-law decay we have to restrict the system sizes to those that have a metallic like response in $\langle \delta E \rangle$, which provides us with the vertical dashed lines in Fig.~\ref{fig:L0}.
+In addition, we also find that the typical overlap, which probes the weight of the tail towards vanishing overlap, vanishes with a power law different from the average, namely

-where the power law exponents are not expected to be universal but depend on the value of the local potential $V_0$ and filling $n$.
-For $V_0=5t$, we find in the first power law regime $\gamma \approx 0.11$ and $\gamma_{\mathrm{typ}} \approx 0.17$ and in the second regime power law regime we find $\gamma \approx 0.11 $ and $\gamma_{\mathrm{typ}} \approx 0.18 $, which implies that the exponents governing each metallic regime are the same to within our numerical accuracy.
+where the power-law exponents are not expected to be universal but depend on the value of the local potential $V_0$ and filling $n$.
+For $V_0=5$ and $n=0.309$, we find in the first power-law regime $\gamma \approx 0.11$ and $\gamma_{\mathrm{typ}} \approx 0.17$ and in the second power-law regime we find $\gamma \approx 0.11 $ and $\gamma_{\mathrm{typ}} \approx 0.18 $, which implies that the exponents governing each metallic regime are the same within our numerical accuracy.
 This typical value is somewhat larger than what we find for the same potential strength away from the critical point, and is close to the unitary limit (as one would expect, since the vanishing bandwidth at criticality implies that any scattering potential is in effect a strong one).

 Eventually for larger $L$, in a regime where $\langle \delta E \rangle$ will have a plateau in $L$, the power-law behavior of $S$ changes.
 For these larger sizes we expect the results will instead resemble that of a gapped regime.
 Here, the overlap oscillates but is no-longer clearly vanishing with $L$ (akin to the results in Fig.~\ref{fig:Gt38}).
 Thus, we expect that for $L$ increasing arbitrarily, the overlap will continuously go back and forth between these regimes, i.e., a regime where the overlap decreases algebraically with $L$ and another in which it does not decay but oscillates strongly about a ``mean'' value.
 This is consistent with results at nearby fillings (as opposed to trying to increase $L$ any further) that have a very different plateau-decay structure, as discussed in Sec.~\ref{sec:sens}.